QPLAYid/Zygisk-ImGui-Menu/README.md

-# Zygisk Mod Menu Template
+# Zygisk Mod Menu Template ANDROIDIDE
 Mod Menu template that injects at runtime for unity games (it actually works and has been used multiple times).

 Currently 0 games detect it, USE AT YOUR OWN RISK.